Sign Up

 Conference of Parties

-The first international climate agreement, was reached during COP21, marking a historic moment in global climate action.
-The Paris Agreement mobilised parties in taking action to decrease GHG emissions with an agreed-upon goal of staying below a global average temperature increase of 2C above pre-industrial levels but encouraging parties to strive to stay below a 1.5C increase.
+The first universal, legally binding international climate agreement was achieved at COP21, marking a historic moment in global climate action.
+The Paris Agreement mobilized parties in taking action to decrease greenhouse gas emissions with an agreed-upon goal of staying below a global average temperature increase of 2C above pre-industrial levels but encouraging parties to strive to keep it below 1.5C.

-In an unprecedented move, the most recent COP, COP28 in Dubai, recognised the need to transition away from fossil fuels for the first time, after unprecedented pressure from the scientific community and the UN, which repeatedly said that limiting global heating to 1.5C is impossible without the phase out of all fossil fuels.
-In line with the framework, the final agreement acknowledges “common but differentiated responsibility”, with emphasis on phasing out fossil fuels with justice and equity.
+In an unprecedented move, COP28 in Dubai recognized the need to transition away from fossil fuels for the first time, after unprecedented pressure from the scientific community and the UN, which repeatedly said that limiting global heating to 1.5C is impossible without the phase out of all fossil fuels.
+In line with the framework, the final agreement acknowledged common but differentiated responsibility, with emphasis on phasing out fossil fuels with justice and equity.

 Criticisms to the UNFCCC